-A full-grown Teacup Yorkshire Terrier has an average height of less than 5 to 6 inches (13 to 15 cm) and will not exceed a weight of 3 pounds (1.4 kg).
+A full-grown Teacup Yorkshire Terrier has an average height of 5 to 7 inches (13 to 18 cm) and will not exceed a weight of 2 to 4 pounds (1 to 2 kg).
 So you can expect this furbaby to stay small forever, even after they turn 1, which is their age of maturity!

 Did you know that the smallest working dog in the world is a tiny Yorkshire Terrier named Lucy from New Jersey?
 She weighs 2 ½ pounds (1.1 kg) and works as a therapy dog, which is perfect because her teacup size cuteness will lift everyone’s mood.

 Some people call this tiny variety as a micro teacup.
 But don’t mistake them for regular Yorkshire Terriers, because the standard-sized Yorkies are already classified as “Toy Dogs” and hold that title to themselves.

 For reference or comparison, a Yorkshire Terrier’s breed standard size is 7 to 8 inches (18 to 20 cm) tall and a weight that won’t exceed 7 pounds (3 kg).

 Teacup Yorkies are suitable for all types of houses – thanks to their size and exercise requirements.
 But that also means that they’re recommended for homes where they’re the only pet.
 They’re fragile creatures that can easily get injured.